Got a uni question? Find your answer now on The Student Room.

 A,A,A,A,A

 Departments will normally make offers based on Advanced Highers.
 In the absence of 3 Advanced Highers, where these are not offered by the applicant’s school, offers comprising of Advanced Highers and Highers or a number of Highers may be made on a case by case basis.
-Specific subjects/grades required for entry: Grade A in AH Mathematics and an accepted arts/humanities subject.
+Specific subjects/grades required for entry: Grade A in AH Mathematics and an accepted arts/humanities or Social Science subject.

 At Durham we welcome applications from students of outstanding achievement and potential from all educational backgrounds.
 We will consider applicants studying T level qualifications for entry to many of our courses.
 Where a course requires subject specific knowledge and this is not covered within the T level being studied, you may need to supplement your T level studies with a suitable qualification to meet this requirement, for example at A level.
 Where this is needed this will be clearly stated in our entry requirements.
 Detailed entry requirements can be found on individual course entries on our courses database https://www.durham.ac.uk/study/.